Chronic/Pain Conditions >> Chronic Pain and Chronic Pain Management

 Anything from a bad mattress to stomach ulcers can cause chronic pain.
 While it may begin with an injury or illness, pain can develop a psychological dimension once the physical problem heals.

 Pinched nerves can sometimes lead to other conditions such as peripheral neuropathy, carpal tunnel syndrome, and tennis elbow.
-Early diagnosis can prevent damage read more.
-This link takes you to another site.
+Early diagnosis can prevent permanent damage.
+Consulting with a Chiropractor (for the cause) or Neurologist (for the symptoms) will help address this.

 Foot pain is one of the most common problems people experience.